-Read “Black Fathers, Present and Accountable” and view the photographs at The New York Times Lens blog.
+Read “Complicating the Picture of Urban Life” and view the photographs at The New York Times Lens blog.

 Berger’s Race Stories column, which appears monthly on The New York Times website, is “a continuing exploration of the relationship of race to photographic portrayals of race.”